meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 Seen in this light, the control society is more than a technological outcome nor a simple consequence of probability theory.
 It's better understood as a contingent social project that draws selectively on probabilistic tools to privilege statistical regularity, administrative legibility, and predictability.
 Within such a system, deviation tends to appear not as information, but as error.

 > *Stat probabilitas, cadit voluntas*
-> —probability stands, will falls.
+> - probability stands, will falls.

+---

 ## XI.
 Mirowski: The Market's Cyborg Heart